Sweden Visa and Passport Requirements

 A transit visa is required for nationals of just a handful of countries; check with the consulate.

 Consulate (or consular section at embassy).
-UK residents who wish to apply for a Schengen visa can use the services of VFS Global (http://se.vfsglobal.co.uk) in London or Edinburgh, with whom the Swedish Embassy has an agreement.
-There is a fast-track visa service available.
-A non-refundable service charge of £24 applies in addition to the cost of the visa.
+UK residents who wish to apply for a Schengen visa should apply through VFS Global (www.vfsglobal.se/uk) in London or Edinburgh, with whom the Swedish Embassy has an agreement.
+A non-refundable service charge of £22.40 applies in addition to the cost of the visa.
+All visa applicants aged 12 or over must submit biometric data at their visa appointment.

 If applying for a Schengen visa, you must show you have at least kr370 (around £30) per day, per person to cover your stay.